threex0/python/README.md

 Our prototype works perfectly, using the Raspberry Pi as a stand-in for a complex HVAC circuit, using two fan motors and a lightbulb.
 We were able to successfully change the temperature and the cooling setpoints manually and have the pieces of the HVAC circuit we built behave accordingly.

 Here is our proof of concept:  https://www.youtube.com/watch?v=XtYMyyDnxeE&feature=youtu.be
 This is out-dated in that what we have now is an actual working prototype ready to plugin to a compressor, fan and heating element.
 Currently I'm working on making this code have any kind of user interface, which will have a web front-end soon and will require installing LAMP on the Pi.
-More to come.
+More to come, including reporting and metrics, also ideally accessed over a web-interface.